infinotiver/Py-Invent/Custom Notepad/README.md

 ## Customization

-- Customize the application's appearance and functionality by modifying the `Notepad` class in the `notepad.py` file.
+- Customize the application's appearance and functionality by modifying the `Notepad` class in the `notepad.py` file in the `Custom Notepad` directory

 ## Contributing